twelvelabs-io/twelvelabs-python/README.md

 - **`<YOUR_INDEX_ID>`**: with a string representing the unique identifier of your index.
 - **`<YOUR_QUERY>`**: with a string representing your search query.
 Note that the API supports full natural language-based search.
 The following examples are valid queries: "birds flying near a castle," "sun shining on water," and "an officer holding a child's hand."
 - **`[<YOUR_SEARCH_OPTIONS>]`**: with an array of strings that specifies the sources of information the platform uses when performing a search.
-For example, to search based on visual and conversation cues, use `["visual", "conversation"]`.
-Note that the search options you specify must be a subset of the engine options used when you created the index.
+For example, to search based on visual and audio cues, use `["visual", "audio"]`.
+Note that the search options you specify must be a subset of the model options used when you created the index.
 For more details, see the [Search options](https://docs.twelvelabs.io/docs/search-options) page.

 ```py
 search_results = client.search.query(